yuki-sato-0402/DCGAN_Synthesizer/README.md

 Each step is explained in the notebook itself.

 ## About Training Data
-In this project, I have collected about 110 types of GM (Fluid synth) C4 (note 60) sound sources.
-Information about Fluid Synth can be found [here](https://pypi.org/project/pyfluidsynth/).
+In this project, The data for training is generated in the program by combining SoundFont and FluidSynth.
+SoundFont can be downloaded from [here](https://musical-artifacts.com/artifacts?formats=sf2&tags=soundfont).